 How do I arrange a test accommodation for a documented disability?

 An applicant requiring accommodation for a documented disability for the CASPer® may apply through CASPer® for accommodations.
 See Casper® Accommodations webpage for more information.

 When do I get my results from CASPer?

 The CASPer assessment is not a pass or fail test.
 It measures your personal skills in relation to the entire applicant pool.
 Ratings are not sent to students.

 You will not receive an email from CASPer stating that your score has been delivered to Assiniboine, but you will see “Completed – Results delivered” in the Reservations sections of you CASPer account.

-Assiniboine uses CASPer’s rating and snapshot video in its competitive entry application decision.
+Assiniboine uses CASPer’s rating in its competitive entry application decision.

-Applicants are not permitted to take a CASPer test for the same test type more than once during one admissions cycle.
+Applicants are not permitted to take a CASPer assessment more than once during one admissions cycle.